Watts-Lab/task-mapping/tasks/Ravens Matrices.md

 In the individual task all participants had the same role.

-In the group task all individuals gathered around one laptop and collaborated, with one contributer also being assigned as the reporter.
+In the group task all individuals gathered around one laptop and collaborated, with one contributor also being assigned as the reporter.

 ## Instructions